 C. To the extent Regulations promulgated pursuant to Section 704(c) of the Code permit a partnership to utilize alternative methods to eliminate the disparities between the Carrying Value of property and its adjusted basis, the General Partner shall, subject to the following, have the authority to elect the method to be used by the Partnership and such election shall be binding on all Partners.
-Subject to the exceptions described in the next three sentences, with respect to the Contributed Property transferred to the Partnership as of the date hereof, the Partnership shall elect to use the "traditional method" set forth in Regulations Section 1.704-3(b), but may make a curative allocation pursuant to Regulations Section 1.704-3(c) to a partner of taxable gain recognized by the Partnership on the sale or other taxable disposition of part or all of such Contributed Property to reduce or eliminate disparities between the book and tax items of the noncontributing Partners attributable to the application of the "ceiling rule" under the "traditional method."
-With respect to the Contributed Property transferred to the Partnership as of the date hereof by (i) various affiliates of the Blackstone Group and a series of funds controlled by Blackstone Real Estate Partners pursuant to that certain contribution agreement dated April 16, 1998 and (ii) Hopeport, Ltd. (or, alternatively, its partners) and Timeport, Ltd. (or, alternatively, its partners), the Partnership shall elect to use the "traditional method" set forth in Regulations Section 1.704-3(b).
-With respect to the Contributed Property transferred to the Partnership by The Ritz-Carlton Hotels as of the date hereof, the Partnership shall use the method specified pursuant to the agreement governing the contribution of the Contributed Property.
-With respect to the Contributed Property transferred to the Partnership as of the date hereof, the Partnership shall use the "remedial method" set forth in Regulations for the Partnership by Capitol Center Associates Limited Partnership as of the date hereof, the Partnership shall use the "remedial method" set forth in Regulations Section 1.704-3(d).
+Subject to the exceptions described in the next three sentences, with respect to the Contributed Property transferred to the Partnership as of the date hereof, the Partnership shall elect to use the "traditional method" set forth in Regulations Section 1.704-3(c), but may make a curative allocation pursuant to Regulations Section 1.704-3(c) to a partner of taxable gain recognized by the Partnership on the sale or other taxable disposition of part or all of such Contributed Property to reduce or eliminate disparities between the book and tax items of the noncontributing Partners attributable to the application of the "ceiling rule" under the "traditional method."
+With respect to the Contributed Property transferred to the Partnership as of the date hereof by (i) various affiliates of the Blackstone Group and a series of funds controlled by Blackstone Real Estate Partners pursuant to that certain contribution agreement dated April 16, 1998 and (ii) Hopeport, Ltd. (or, alternatively, its partners), the Partnership shall use the "traditional method" set forth in Regulations Section 1.704-3(b).
+With respect to the Contributed Property transferred to the Partnership by The Ritz-Carlton Hotels as of the date hereof, the Partnership shall use the method specified pursuant to the agreement governing the contribution of the Contributed Property transferred to the Partnership by Capitol Center Associates Limited Partnership as of the date hereof, the Partnership shall use the "remedial method" set forth in Regulations Section 1.704-3(d).